 1. Ambient Light Detection

-Samsung TVs feature an ambient light detection sensor, which is labeled as “ECO sensor” in older models.
+Samsung TVs feature an ambient light detection sensor, which is labeled as an “ECO sensor” in older models.
 This handy function consists of a small sensor that measures the room’s brightness and adjusts the TV’s brightness accordingly.

 Smartphones and tablets also have a similar feature often referred to as auto-brightness.
 This protects the users’ eyes and, theoretically, saves them the pain of adjusting the brightness manually.